 Matthew 6:24 No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.

 Proverbs 22:16 Whoever oppresses the poor for his own increase and whoever gives to the rich, both come to poverty.

 James 5:4-6 Look!
 The wages you failed to pay the workers who mowed your fields are crying out against you.
 The cries of the harvesters have reached the ears of the Lord Almighty.
-You have lived on earth in luxury and self-indulgence.
-You have fattened yourselves in the day of slaughter.
-You have condemned and murdered the innocent one, who was not opposing you.

 1 Thessalonians 4:6-7 and that in this matter no one should wrong or take advantage of a brother or sister.
 The Lord will punish all those who commit such sins, as we told you and warned you before.
 For God did not call us to be impure but to live a holy life.

 Hi, my name is Jack Marbida, I am a financial advisor from Sun Life Financial for over 4 years now.
 My goal is to help thousands of Filipino people understand and embrace the spirit of financial preparation through our program, “Financial Freedom”.
 I know you need help but you just don’t know where to start.
 Allow me to help you establish a brighter future.
 Click here for more information.
 Check what I have been doing here.